 There are many symptoms other than a missed period which can be early signs of pregnancy.
 If you are experiencing some of these common symptoms then be sure to take your home pregnancy test to confirm and then follow it up with a visit to your GP.

-Tender, swollen or sensitive breasts – changes to your hormone levels may make your breasts sensitive or sore in early pregnancy.
+Changes to your hormone levels may make your breasts sensitive or sore in early pregnancy.
 You may also experience tingling or colour changes in your nipples.

 Food cravings can also occur, the exact reason is scientifically unknown but it is thought to be related to hormone changes.

 Can both be caused again by hormone changes.

-These are just some of the early signs of pregnancy that you might experience but it is important to take a pregnancy test to be sure
+These are just some of the early signs of pregnancy that you might experience but it is important to take a pregnancy test to be sure.

-Light bleeding or cramps – very slight bleeding or cramping may occur after conception, known as “implantation bleeding”.
+Very slight bleeding or cramping may occur after conception, known as “implantation bleeding”.
 This is when the fertilised egg attaches to the lining of the uterus.
 You may also experience some spotting around the time that your period should have been due.